PINTO0309/openvino2tensorflow/README.md

 or
 $ docker build -t pinto0309/openvino2tensorflow:latest .

+# If you don't need to access the GUI of the HostPC and the USB camera.
+$ docker run -it --rm \
+  -v `pwd`:/home/user/workdir \
+  pinto0309/openvino2tensorflow:latest

-# If conversion to TF-TRT is not required
+# If conversion to TF-TRT is not required.
+And if you need to access the HostPC GUI and USB camera.
 $ xhost +local: && \
   docker run -it --rm \
   -v `pwd`:/home/user/workdir \